manetu/policyengine/docs/docs/how-it-works.md

     style Decision fill:#38a169,stroke:#2f855a,color:#fff
 ```

 You author PolicyDomains as YAML files (with embedded or external Rego code) and load them into the PolicyEngine.
-The PolicyDomain is injected configuration—defining what policies exist, how roles map to policies, and how requests are routed.
+The PolicyDomain is an injected configuration that defines what policies exist, how roles map to policies, and how requests are routed.

 ## The Development Workflow